protostork/micro-tojour/README.md

 ### Ultra-rapid crashcourse

-If you'd rather get stuck right in than go through the [tutorial](MICRO_CONFIG_DIR/plug/tojour/tojour.tutorial.md), here's a very tiny run-through of some of tojour's main hotkeys that can should get you productive.
+If you'd rather get stuck right in than go through the [tutorial](MICRO_CONFIG_DIR/plug/tojour/tojour.tutorial.md), here's a very tiny run-through of some of tojour's main hotkeys that can should get you productive if you run the `Ctrl-e` command: `tojour.setupbindings` or `tojour.setupbindingsforce` to take over the recommended tojour bindings.

 Open any md file in micro, then try the following, in order and observe what happens: press `Alt-d` (confirming creation of a new file with 'y'), type 'Hello World!', hit `Alt-c` to create todo item, `Alt-u` to see undones, `Alt-z` to snooze, `Alt-c` again to mark it done, type 'Title 1', `Alt-1`, hit Enter, type 'Title 2', `Alt-2`, then `Alt-o` to see headings, `Alt-q`, and move to a heading with the cursor and press `Alt-f` to follow that heading.